NEW CUSTOMER BONUS!

 Additionally, long-standing businesses should be able to show a connection to the communities they serve.
 A recognized, respected brand with a series of happy customers is the best starting point for choosing a company you can trust in your home.

-It’s more than just products that set a window company apart from the rest.
+It’s more than just products that set a window company apart.
 Take time to learn about the company’s installation team and their process for putting new windows in your home.
+Look for:

 When choosing a window company, look for:

-2. Installers that are trained by both the window company and the manufacturers of the products they install.
+• Installers that are trained by both the window company and the manufacturer.
 Company training lets you know that installers are held to the company’s standards for providing a five-star client experience.
-At the same time, manufacturer training lets you know that they’re installing the products properly to guarantee their best performance.
+At the same time, manufacturer training ensures they’re installing the products properly to guarantee their best performance.
 Make sure you’re getting both!

-This question is a reminder that finding a qualified window replacement company and finding someone to install windows is two different things.
-If you find a great deal on windows at your local big-box store and just need someone to install them, a handyman might be what you’re looking for, but keep in mind what you don’t get when you go this route.
+Finding a qualified window replacement company and finding someone to just install windows are two different things.
+If you find a great deal on windows at your local big-box store, you might just need a handyman to install them.
+But keep in mind what you don’t get when you go this route.

 A handyman or company that installs someone else’s windows might know how to install a window in general, but have they been trained to install the specific window brand you purchased?
 Probably not.